NCBI-Codeathons/vcf-4-population-genomics-team-phan/README.md

 ### Backend (Ricardo)

-The code for a basic Flask app is in the [`api`](./api) directory.
-It queries an Athena backend that has the contents of the VCF files in this Codeathon.
+The [`api`](./api) directory contains the code for a basic Flask app that queries an Athena backend that has the contents of the VCF files in this Codeathon.
 The app returns results in CSV format.
 Only the first 1000 results are retrieved, currently.

 ![API test page](images/api/test_page.png "Test page")